 This link can exist for a number of reasons.
-Drugs and or alcohol can sometimes be used by individuals to self-medicate for the symptoms of a mental health illness and can turn into a substance misuse problem.
+Drugs and or alcohol can sometimes be used by individuals to self-medicate for the symptoms of mental health illness and can turn into a substance misuse problem.
 Drugs and alcohol can also lead to, worsen or trigger new or existing mental health conditions and episodes.

-We treat these connected problems in parallel using a combination of therapies dependent on your individual needs such as Cognitive Behavioural Therapy (CBT), Interpersonal Therapy (IPT) or Psychotherapy and Counselling.
+We treat these connected problems in parallel using a combination of therapies depending on your individual needs such as Cognitive Behavioural Therapy (CBT), Interpersonal Therapy (IPT) or Psychotherapy and Counselling.